mwalk523/MW-CSC/README.md

-# HU-CSC
+# MW-CSC
- All of the work I have done during my time at Hampton, in multiple languages.
+ Contains all of the programming work I have done so far, in multiple languages.